Leonhard Euler: Personal life

-On 7 January 1734, he married Katharina Gsell (1707–1773), daughter of Georg Gsell, a painter from the Academy Gymnasium in Saint Petersburg.
-The young couple bought a house by the Neva River.
+On 7 January 1734, Euler married Katharina Gsell, daughter of Georg Gsell, a painter at the Academy Gymnasium in Saint Petersburg.
+The couple bought a house by the Neva River.

-Of their thirteen children, only five survived childhood, three sons and two daughters.
+Of their 13 children, five survived childhood, three sons and two daughters.
 Their first son was Johann Albrecht Euler, whose godfather was Christian Goldbach.

-Three years after his wife's death in 1773, Euler married her half-sister, Salome Abigail Gsell (1723–1794).
+Three years after his wife's death in 1773, Euler married her half-sister, Salome Abigail Gsell.
 This marriage lasted until his death in 1783.

 His brother Johann Heinrich settled in St. Petersburg in 1735 and was employed as a painter at the academy.

+Early in his life, Euler memorized Virgil's Aeneid, and by old age, he could recite the poem and give the first and last sentence on each page of the edition from which he had learnt it.
+Euler knew the first hundred prime numbers and could give each of their powers up to the sixth degree.

+Euler was known as a generous and kind person, not neurotic as seen in some geniuses, keeping his good-natured disposition even after becoming entirely blind.